microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ```
 ### Section 3: WPP Definitions

-A corresponding include file which contains definitions needed for WPP
+A corresponding include file that contains definitions needed for WPP
-tracing which must also be included.
+tracing must also be included.
 Finally, the corresponding .tmh
 file for the .c/.cpp file must be included:
 ```
 #include "Dmf_[ModuleName].tmh"